 Audition Questions and Answers

-What do UWEC jazz auditions look like?
+What will UWEC jazz auditions look like this spring?

-What are the judges looking for?
+What are the adjudicators looking for?

 Judges always look for sound and rhythm first!
 Having a good sound means having good tone, being in tune, and expressing dynamics well.
 They also look for good improvisation skills.
 You have worked hard on your audition preparation!
 Show them what you can do!